AnthonyEdmonds/token-aura-ring/README.md

 Setting the "Angle" to "360" will draw a complete circle.

+### Grid based aura rings

+Checking the "Use grid-based shapes" option will turn the aura from a circle to a grid-based template.

 ## API

 Module developers can control Aura Rings using the `AuraRingApi` class.